 The National Archaeology Museum in Cagliari is an accessible establishment that makes constant improvements to its services for all users.
-Thanks to the “Liquid Museum” project for online access to “culture without obstacles” that was funded by the Italian Ministry of Cultural Heritage and Activities and Tourism from 2014 to 2016, the museum has become even more inclusive.
+Thanks to the “Liquid Museum” project for online access to “culture without obstacles” that was funded by MiBAC from 2014 to 2016, the museum has become even more inclusive.

 The museum staff are trained to welcome and assist visitors, in order to make their visits to the museum as enjoyable as possible.

-Public toilets.
-To the right at the entrance to the Archaeology Museum there are toilets for all visitors (currently closed for maintenance work).
+To the right at the entrance to the Archaeology Museum there are toilets.

-Other public toilets can be found on the ground floor of the museum.
+Other public toilets can be found on the ground floor for museum visitors.

 Tools for an inclusive visit

-Tactile finds.
-In transparent Plexiglas containers in front of some of the display cases on the ground floor, there are ten or so tactile replicas of the exhibits, which have been made by the Rapid Prototyping Lab at Sardegna Ricerche.
+In transparent plexiglas containers in front of some of the display cases on the ground floor, there are ten or so tactile replicas of the exhibits, which have been made by the Rapid Prototyping Lab at Sardegna Ricerche.
 The 3D replicas were produced using “PolyJet” technology.